thieu-b55/Personal-Alarm-Dual-GPS/README.md

 Press the alarm button

-12 x 1 Watt red LEDs flash at a frequency of 25 Hz
+12 x 1 Watt red LEDs flash at a frequency of 25 Hz (while sending SMS the LEDs keep on burning, after sending it flashes)

 Extremely powerful alarm signal (120dB)